mkurz/deadbolt-2-guide/manuscript/06-deadbolt-java-controllers.md

 {pagebreak}

 ## Invoking DeadboltHandler#beforeAuthCheck independently
 `DeadboltHandler#beforeAuthCheck` is invoked by each interceptor prior to running the actual constraint tests.
-If the method call returns an empty `Optional`, the constraint is applied, otherwise the contained in the `Optional` result is returned.
+If the method call returns an empty `Optional`, the constraint is applied, otherwise the `Result` contained in the `Optional` is returned.
 The same logic can be invoked independently, using the `@BeforeAccess` annotation, in which case the call to `beforeRoleCheck` itself becomes the constraint.
-Or, to say it in code,

 {lang=java}
 ~~~~~~~
-result = preAuth(true, ctx, deadboltHandler)
-          .flatMap(preAuthResult -> preAuthResult.map(F.Promise::pure)
-                                                 .orElseGet(() -> delegate.call(ctx))
+@BeforeAccess
+public CompletionStage<Result> someFunction()
+{
+    // logic
+}
 ~~~~~~~

 `@BeforeAccess` can be used at the class or method level.